equivalent/equivalent.github.io/_posts/article/2018-06-14-rails-api-authentication-with-spa-csrf-tokens.md

 In any case your API server should accept  `https` only !  (read more: [Enforcing HTTPs in Rails app](https://blog.eq8.eu/article/force_ssl_is_different_than_force_ssl.html)).

-In a case of header `Authentication` token API if you decide not to use cookies to store your JWT token in local storage you need to take extra care around XSS (Cross Site Scripting attack) in your FE.
+In case of header `Authentication` token API you need to store the token somewhere.
+If you use local storage (browser storage) you need to take extra care around XSS (Cross Site Scripting attack) in your FE.

-This will be problem even if you  consider to store tokens in a cookie set on  the FE side as that cookie cannot have `httponly` flag (as JS needs to interact with it)
+This will be a problem even if you  consider to store tokens in a cookie set on  the FE side as that cookie cannot have `httponly` flag (as JS needs to interact with it)